 Current Text:

+The aircraft stations of a DA2GC network system will be under the control of the DA2GC network and hence could be dealt with the exemption from individual licensing and free circulation and use, possibly under the umbrella of a new ECC Decision.

 Comment:

 Aircraft radio licensing for civil aircraft is on the basis of a single license that covers all radio equipment on-board (excluding passenger equipment).
 Hence licensing issues for the DA2G aircraft station would de facto be already addressed.